immersommer/Operating-system-construction-note/Week 7 Coroutines and Threads 54181545b5f748e0af0b9c787539ec9e.md

 **Q： Difference between coroutines and routine?**

-- Coroutine  is generalized routine, it  **additionally** allows explicit suspend/resume
+- Routine is a finite sequence of instructions.
+Coroutine  is generalized routine, it  **additionally** allows explicit suspend/resume
 - They have different control flow semantic.
 Compare to routine control flows, in the coroutine control flows, activation is temporally decoupled from creation,  and re-activation is temporally decoupled from destruction
 - Coroutines is **Symmetric Continuation Model,** Routines is a **Asymmetric Continuation Model**
 - Routine control flows form a continuation hierarchy, but each coroutine ctrl flow form a continuation sequence.
+- Activated control flows are continued following LIFO.
+All coroutine control flows are equitable.

+**Coroutines and Threads**
+- Coroutine control flows are also called
+  - cooperative threads: Courontine has to cooperatively  pass on the CPU to another coroutine from time to time, If it doesn't happen, that coroutine simply continues or that control flow simply continues executing.
+  - fibers: Windows ter for Coroutines.
+- Coroutine is a language concept.
+Multithreading is an operating-system concept
+- in OSC we understand coroutines as a technical means:
+  - to implement multithreading in the OS
+  - in later also non-cooperative threads

 ## Implementing Coroutines